DylanMashini/over-under-notebook/06 - Building the Chassis.md

 $$$$
 c \approx 2.64
 $$
-Now we can plug that in to our formula from before:
+Now we can plug that into our formula from before:
 $$
 v_{max} \approx 200 \times 2.64 \times \sqrt{2}
 $$